mikesmallhelp/wacat/README.md

  ›   Error occurred: Command failed: ROOT_URL='https://mikesmallhelp-test-application-http-500-error.vercel.app/' npx playwright test --project=chromium --headed
  ›    + stderr:  + stdout:
  ›   Running 1 test using 1 worker
-     [chromium] › test.spec.ts:38:1 › test an application
+     [chromium] › test.spec.ts:40:1 › test an application
  ›   In the page: https://mikesmallhelp-test-application-http-500-error.vercel.app/
      In the page: https://mikesmallhelp-test-application-http-500-error.vercel.app/working-page
+     Push the button #1
-     Fill the #0 input field a value: )M]Z>Yv
-     #0 drop-down list.
-Select the option #1
+     Filling the #1 text input field a value: 4trK*edD The #1 drop-down list.
+Selecting the option #2 Push the button #1
-     Push the button #0
      In the page: https://mikesmallhelp-test-application-http-500-error.vercel.app/api-returns-http-500
-     Fill the #0 input field a value: S|,/9(@4SSLKO4c9.ZIeEmnZ(KNA<X'h~W_4uiX[gFTJ
-     #0 drop-down list.
-Select the option #1
-     Push the button #0
+     Push the button #1
      In the page: https://mikesmallhelp-test-application-http-500-error.vercel.app/api-returns-http-500: Request to https://mikesmallhelp-test-application-http-500-error.vercel.app/api/http-500 resulted
  ›    in status code 500
-     In the page: https://mikesmallhelp-test-application-http-500-error.vercel.app/api-returns-http-500: Found an error message in the browser's console: Failed to load resource: the server responded with a
+     In the page: https://mikesmallhelp-test-application-http-500-error.vercel.app/api-returns-http-500: Found an error message in the browser's console: Failed to load resource: the server responded
- ›    status of 500 ()
+ ›   with a status of 500 ()
-     In the page: https://mikesmallhelp-test-application-http-500-error.vercel.app/api-returns-http-500: Found an error message in the browser's console: Error fetching data: Error: Network response was not
+     In the page: https://mikesmallhelp-test-application-http-500-error.vercel.app/api-returns-http-500: Found an error message in the browser's console: Error fetching data: Error: Network response was
- ›    ok
+ ›    not ok
  ›       at r (https://mikesmallhelp-test-application-http-500-error.vercel.app/_next/static/chunks/pages/api-returns-http-500-d6a108dd102494f7.js:1:1402)
  ›       at async n (https://mikesmallhelp-test-application-http-500-error.vercel.app/_next/static/chunks/pages/api-returns-http-500-d6a108dd102494f7.js:1:735)
-       1) [chromium] › test.spec.ts:38:1 › test an application ──────────────────────────────────────────
+       1) [chromium] › test.spec.ts:40:1 › test an application ──────────────────────────────────────────
  ›
  ›       AssertionError: In the page: https://mikesmallhelp-test-application-http-500-error.vercel.app/api-returns-http-500: Request to
  ›   https://mikesmallhelp-test-application-http-500-error.vercel.app/api/http-500 resulted in status code 500